Ksyos/imagemagick-heic-static/README.md

 $ docker cp mybuildbox:/root/imagemagick-workspace/imagemagick-heic-static-centos7.tgz .
 ```

 Now go on and create new release in GitHub!
+Don't forget to update the image with packer..